csswizardry/csswizardry.github.com/_posts/2023-12-09-correctly-configure-preconnections.md

 Above, you can see that the browser discovered references to each of these origins in the first chunk of HTML, before the 1-second mark.
-This is evidenced by the light white bars that denote ‘waiting’ time—the browser knows it needs the files, but is waiting to dispatch the requests.
-However, we can also see that the browser didn’t begin network negotiation until closer to the 1.5-second mark, when we begin seeing a tiny slither of green—<b style="color:
+This is evidenced by the light white bars that denote ‘waiting’ time — the browser knows it needs the files, but is waiting to dispatch the requests.
+However, we can also see that the browser didn’t begin network negotiation until closer to the 1.5-second mark, when we begin seeing a tiny slither of green — <b style="color:
-#318a90">DNS</b>—followed by the much more costly <b style="color:
+#318a90">DNS</b> — followed by the much more costly <b style="color:
 #eb8a30">TCP</b> and <b style="color: #c94bd4">TLS</b>.
 What went wrong?!

 ## Working Out Which Origins to `preconnect`